 But what Appice’s enthusiasm did for the three young musicians was fill them with confidence and validate that the hard-driving, aggressive yet melodic metal they were concocting was both good but also marketable.

-“Sometimes we would scratch our heads wondering why he wanted to work with us, but at the same time we realized that, wow, he470feb_f0565e41b610477a98d0137cb4aec92a really does see something in this.
+“Sometimes we would scratch our heads wondering why he wanted to work with us, but at the same time we realized that, wow, he really does see something in this.
 And it reassured us that we were on the right track in our career of being professional musicians.
 It was fantastic to have that feeling with such support,” Mikey said.

 The result is the album Crown The Villain, a tour de force of power metal that shades the bands heavy vibe with nuanced emotions, energy and a diverse array of melodic tones.